What is HotDog Patient Warming?

 Mattresses can be set to 35°C–40°C.

-It is then converted into safe, even heat by the patented ThermAssure® conductive fabric.
+It is then converted into safe, even heat by our patented ThermAssure® conductive fabric.

-The lightweight, flexible heater fabric produces uniform and precise heat.
+The lightweight, flexible heater fabric’s unique properties produce uniform and precise heat while also allowing for electrosurgical grounding.
 The smart Controller manages the heat with an advanced sensor system.

 The heater is sealed in an antimicrobial, non-porous shell.
 It’s 100% easily cleanable and available in a variety of warming Blankets and Mattresses.